 - Set up your iPhone as new.

-In most cases, iPhone GPS issues occur after iOS update.
+In most cases, iPhone GPS issues occur after the iOS update.
 Keep in mind the issue may disappear after a few hours. iPhones need some time to settle after the update.
 If possible, downgrade iOS and if that is not an option, you can try to fix the problem by following the above-mentioned solutions.
 Let’s mention them again:

 - Toggle Location Services